getmubarak/Microservice/lab7/Readme.md

 Routing

-Canary testing -- redirect a small percentage of user traffic to a new service version.
+Canary testing --
+A canary deployment is a strategy for safely rolling out a new version of a service.
+With Istio, you can use percentage-based traffic splitting to direct a small amount of traffic to the new version.
+Then you can run a canary analysis on v2, and finally direct more traffic at the new version until it's serving all traffic.

 Serve different versions to different users -- Users on different plans or from a different regions may be served by separate environments
 A/B testing.
 Gradual rollouts.